FAQ

 What do you do for lighting?

-It depends on the type of session I am conducting, the time of day and the time of year.
-I have found it easier to capture children and families without the use of lighting gear - mostly because they are far too busy and it’s impossible to keep up with them if I am also fussing with lights.
-Instead, I plan these sessions around the best possible lighting conditions.
-I own five portable and highly powerful lights that I often bring to sessions and events to use as needed.
+The use of lighting gear depends on the type of session, the time of day, and the time of year.
+For children and family sessions, I typically avoid using lighting gear because little ones are far too busy, and it’s nearly impossible to keep up with them while adjusting lights!
+Instead, I plan these sessions around the best possible natural lighting conditions.
+That said, I own five portable, highly powerful lights that I bring to sessions and events as needed, ensuring flexibility for a variety of settings and lighting challenges.
+To ensure the best possible natural lighting for family sessions, I plan the session timing and location carefully.
+Here’s how I optimize the lighting:

 Can I have the raw/unprocessed files?